UniMath/agda-unimath/src/order-theory/least-upper-bounds-posets.lagda.md

     is-prop-has-least-binary-upper-bound-Poset x y
 ```

-### Least upper bounds of families of types in a poset
+### Least upper bounds of families of elements in a poset

 ```agda
 module _